nafkem/HDSC-Premiere-Project-Team_PCA-/Data/README.md

 # Project Data
-This folder contains the project's csv file.
+This folder contains the project's dataset.